catplotlib/PathPlanningAlgorithms/README.md

 # Path Planning Algorithms Comparison

-This README provides an overview of four path planning algorithms: A*, Dijkstra's, Potential Fields, and Probabilistic Roadmap (PRM).
+Overview of four path planning algorithms: A*, Dijkstra's, Potential Fields, and Probabilistic Roadmap (PRM).
 The algorithms were tested on a grid-based environment, and their performance was compared in terms of path length and computation time.

 ![Comparision](https://i.ibb.co/DVpBtqX/Screenshot-2024-06-09-at-6-07-45-PM.png)